SimpleUnityPlugins/AddressablesHelper/README.md

     }
 ```

-### 2. Load multiple assets using asset names (Matches the given string to existing addresses)
+### 2. Load multiple assets using asset names (No need to pass the full asset addresses, matches the given string to existing asset addresses)

 ```csharp
     private IEnumerator LoadAssets() {